fabiensanglard/Prototyp/README.md

 Prototyp is a JAVA shoot'em up using LWJGL.

 HOW TO RUN ?

-run the following commands in your command line:
+run the following commands in your command line:\n mvn clean install\n mvn exec:exec\n
-*mvn clean install
-*mvn exec:exec

 Enjoy !!